jasontbradshaw/plinth/README.md

    returns its second argument without evaluating it.
 Hence, `(and #t 3)` returns `3`.
 The same logic applies to all logical operators.

- * `lambda` defines a function.
+ * `lambda` returns a function.
 It takes as its parameters a list of symbols to use as arguments, and an expression to execute over the given argument symbols.
 Functions are closed over the current scope, and carry their parent scope with them for their lifetime.
 Functions can receive variadic arguments